 - What do they cost?
 Typically, $29.

 - How common are they?
 Somewhat common.
 American Express charges the fee.
-In the fine print of some reward cards, the issuer reserves the right to charge these fees, but as of the publication of this article, they don't actually charge them.
+In the fine print of some rewards cards, the issuer reserves the right to charge these fees, but as of the publication of this article, they don’t actually charge them.

 - What do banks say they are for?
 To ensure that you use your credit card.

 - What do they cost? $50 to $100 a year.